Which is better: Should I stay on my employer coverage, or should I switch to Medicare? Get the guidance and clarity you need today.

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) allows individuals who are no longer employed to maintain employer-provided health coverage for 18 – 36 months.
 However, enrolling in COBRA can be rather expensive as those who utilize COBRA as their health care plan may be required to pay up to the employer’s full cost, plus an additional two percent.
 While the general guidelines surrounding COBRA eligibility seem straightforward, there are additional rules and exceptions for individuals who are 65 and older and find themselves without a job but are not yet retired.
 Read more.

 You’re not alone.
 Medicare can seem overwhelming.
-You’re likely being bombarded with mail and commercials about Medicare that are confusing.
+You’re likely being bombarded with mail and commercials about Medicare that can be confusing.
 Don’t worry; help is here!

 Deciding when to enroll in Medicare is a big decision.
-That’s why you need a local partner like RetireMed as your guide.
-We’re passionate about helping people just like you!
+That’s why you need an advocate like RetireMed as your guide.
+We’re passionate about helping people just like you, and we genuinely care.
 We’ll answer any questions you may have about penalties, HSAs, spousal coverage, employer coverage compared to Medicare, costs, and more.
-We view our clients as our partners, and we will give you the tools and resources you need to make a confident decision for your health care plan―all at no cost or obligation to enroll.
+We will give you the tools and resources you need to make a confident decision for your health care plan and will continue to provide support and guidance for life―all at no cost.